 Stuffing preparation

-- Divide the stuffing into 3 parts, one for each dough ball (the big dough ball gets divided in the next step).
+- In a large bowl, combine the filling ingredients.
+Mix well with your hand until integrated.
+Divide the stuffing into 3 parts, one for each dough ball (the big dough ball gets divided in the next step).
 You can leave it in the same bowl, or in separate ones.

-Dividing & resting the dough again
+Dividing and resting the dough again

 - Uncover and transfer the dough ball onto your working space.
 Cut it into three equal parts.
 (You can weigh them if you wish.)
-Lightly dust them with flour and knead each part for 2-3 minutes.
+Lightly dust them with flour and knead each for 2-3 minutes.
 Shape each part into a smaller dough ball, and place it on a tray.

 Rolling out and resting the dough the third time